anreitersimon/Medbrain-Tutorial/STEP6-2.md

     }
 ```

-Now the `PatientSignInViewController` is shown but after the user signs-in successfully the `PatientSignInViewController` never is dismissed.

-for this purpose the `completionHandler` property on the `PatientSignInViewController` was introduced.
+Now the `PatientSignInViewController` is shown but after the user signs-in successfully the `PatientSignInViewController` is never dismissed.
+For this purpose the `completionHandler` property on the `PatientSignInViewController` was introduced.

-To set this property we need a reference to the signInController.
+To set this property we need to acquire a reference to the signInController.

-This can be achieved by overriding `prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?)`

-This method gets called before a segue is executed.
+This can be achieved by overriding `prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?)` which gets called before a segue is executed.
 ```swift
 override func prepareForSegue(segue: UIStoryboardSegue, sender: AnyObject?) {